 How much could be spent a year on new investments?
 Well, let's start with most of that £48 billion, shall we?
-Its proximity to the amount I have suggested be spent on People's Quantitative Easing is just fortuitous.

 The gains are obvious.
 First the fundamental pension contract would be recognised and be the basis for pension provision, for maybe the first time ever.